Update COVID-19 in Indonesia: 4,223,094 confirmed infections, 142,413 deaths (06 October 2021)

-The top oil producing countries, that together account for around 40 percent of total global crude oil production, are Saudi Arabia, Russia, the United States, China and Iran.
+The top oil producing countries, that together account for nearly 45 percent of total global crude oil production, are the United States, Saudi Arabia, Russia, and China.

 bpd = barrels per day